objektwerks/scalajs.vite/README.md

 Dev
 ---
 >Edits are reflected in both sessions.
+This fails!
 1. sbt ( new session )
 2. ~ fastLinkJS
 3. npm run dev ( new session )

 Package
 -------
+>This fails!
 1. sbt clean test fullLinkJS
 2. npm run build
 >See **dist** directory.